smikhalevski/react-executor/README.md

 // ⮕ Executor<any>
 ```

-The executor we created is unsettled, which means it neither stores a value, nor a task failure reason:
+The executor we created is _unsettled_, meaning it stores neither a value nor a failure reason:

 ```ts
 rookyExecutor.isSettled;